SystemsApproach/private5g/core.rst

 solve.
 These include session management, mobility management, and subscriber authentication/management (which just happen to be names of the main three functional elements in the 5G schematic).

-Also need to talk about HSS and IMSI assignment/format (from OPs book):

-* `imsi-definition`: A description of how IMSIs are constructed for this site.
-Contains the following sub-fields:

-   * `mcc`: Mobile country code.
-   * `mnc`: Mobile network code.
-   * `enterprise`: A numeric enterprise id.
-   * `format`: A mask that allows the above three fields to be embedded into an IMSI.
-For example `CCCNNNEEESSSSSS` will construct IMSIs using a 3-digit MCC, 3-digit MNC, 3-digit ENT, and a 6-digit subscriber.

 ..
 For now I cut-and-pasted both 4G and 5G (and joint deployment) but we probably want to cut back to just 5G (and deployment may reduce